Spatial-Data-Science-and-GEO-AI-Lab/percept/tutorial/backend.md

 Reload your Apache configuration.

-## Running the backend
+## Running the backend server

 From the `percept-backend` directory you can run `npm start` to kickstart the backend.
-We suggest running this inside of a detachable terminal using a program like `screen`, `tmux`, `byobu` or at the very least `nohup` so that it keeps running even if you close the terminal or disconnect from the server.
+We suggest running this inside of a detachable terminal using a program like `screen`, `tmux`, `byobu` or at the very least `nohup` so that it keeps running even if you close the terminal or disconnect your session from the server.

 ## Testing the server configuration